Covid and Travel Restrictions in South East Asia – Latest Updates at Beginning 2021

 - Downloading the Thai Chana Covid-19 tracking app to your phone.

 Travelers then go on 14 days at a State Quarantine of government.
-Further Covid-19 tests will be done during the stays.
+Further, COVID-19 tests will be done during the stays.

 Vietnam has withstood waves of Covid-19 since the first time it appeared.
-At almost times, the country took good actions to fight the virus and keep life running normally.
+At almost all times, the country took good actions to fight the virus and keep life running normally.
 Evenly, it’s ideal to travel around Vietnam during this coronavirus pandemic.

-In order to keep the economy and societies running, as usual, the country has limited commercial flights to carry the Vietnamese around the globe back home.
+In order to keep the economy and society running, as usual, the country has limited commercial flights to carry the Vietnamese around the globe back home.
 Besides that, passengers who are high-tech workers, or travelers for business purposes can request permission to enter the country.
 Otherwise, visa exemptions and visas on arrival for most countries are suspended.
-Moreover, Vietnam opens its borders with China, Cambodia, and Laos to trade goods.
+Moreover, Vietnam opened its borders with China, Cambodia, and Laos to trade goods.

 To the people who have a flight ticket, which means you are able to go to the country, there are things you must prepare:

 - A Health Declaration Form which you can fill it online.